syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 #### Event related with paste operation

-The `ClipboardPaste` event occurs when performing paste operation in the SfCellGrid.
+The `ClipboardPaste` event occurs when performing paste operation in the Excel-like Grid.
 It receives an argument of type `GridCutPasteEventArgs` that provides an option to get or set the pasting range and handles this event.

 {% tabs %}
 {% highlight c# %}